zevbaker/Byte-me/For-Loop/Readme.md

   A B C D C B A

 41. Write a program in C to convert a decimal number into binary without using an array.
-Go to the editor Test Data :
+Test Data :
 Enter a number to convert : 25
 Expected Output :
 The Binary of 25 is 11001.

 42. Write a program in C to convert a binary number into a decimal number without using array, function and while loop.
-Go to the editor
 Test Data :
 Input a binary number :1010101
 Expected Output :